'The Invitation' (2015) by Karyn Kusama

 Vibe:

 Chilling and uncomfortable.
 At the beginning of the film, Will (Logan Marshall-Green) and his girlfriend, Kira (Emayatzy Corinealdi), hit a coyote on the way to a dinner party at his ex-wife's house.
 With this first ominous note, the film unfolds and leaves viewers on edge up until the final twist.
-For the first 75 minutes, "The Invitation" feels like a thriller and actually reminded me a lot of James Ward Byrkit’s "Coherence" from 2014 (another film I didn't care for at all and can't believe people compare to "Primer").
+For the first 75 minutes, "The Invitation" feels like a thriller and actually reminds me a lot of James Ward Byrkit’s "Coherence" (2014), another film I didn't care for at all and can't believe people compare to "Primer" (2004).
 The final 20 minutes are relatively straightforward jumpy slasher, followed by a climax that is designed to make you say, "omg wtf" but just made me go, "meh."

 Obviously, I didn't care too much for this movie, but other critics largely disagree with me.
 Justin Chang (Variety) and David Sims (The Atlantic) both give it good reviews, so take my negativity with a grain of salt.
 The NYT's Manhola Dargis has thoughts more in line with my own: